 While seemingly a little further, the Woods at Fontanel is really only 20 minutes from Nashville.
 The home to the Carl Black Chevy Woods Amphitheater, is truly a cool location.
 It’s an amphitheater in the woods, with VIP boxes that are carved right out of the hillside.
 Here, there are big name concerts as well as smaller, festival type shows with lots of fun activities.
 Children under 3 go free unless the show is specified as reserved.

 Station Inn in one of Nashville’s best live music venues.
 Stars have been known to drop in and play with whatever band is set to play that night.
-A little known fact is that although it is a 21 and up bar, kids under 21 are allowed with a parent or guardian.
+A little known fact is that although it is a 21 and up bar, those under 21 are allowed with a parent or guardian.
 So bring all the kids and hit up this incredible location.

 Third Man Records in a truly unique venue that offers concerts from indie and country artists and bands throughout the week.
 Their Blue Room is the only venue in the world where artists can record their performances live to acetate, which means that the live performance is recorded to vinyl.